 I’ve actually had the book for a few years, but right after I bought it, I went through a period of program hopping.
 When I decided to get serious about losing fat and getting strong, I chose the Bigger Leaner Stronger program because after years of experimenting with different programs, sets, and rep ranges.

-I found that I felt and performed the best in the 4-6 rep range and with the double progression model advocated by Mike for the big compound lifts.
-For isolation exercises, I worked in the 8-10 rep range because it felt better on my joints.
+I found that I felt and performed the best in the 4-to-6 rep range and with the double progression model advocated by Mike for the big compound lifts.
+For isolation exercises, I worked in the 8-to-10 rep range because it felt better on my joints.

 What do you like most about the program?